 The design and implementation of the 2018 NSSME+ involved developing a sampling strategy and selecting samples of schools and teachers, developing and piloting survey instruments, collecting data from sample members, and preparing data files and analyzing the data.
-These activities are described below, followed by an overview of the contents of the remainder of the report.
+These activities are described in the following sections.
+The final section of this chapter outlines the contents of the remainder of the report.